markbrummel/vscode-allint/README.md

 Provides two commands

 * Refactor - Move one or more lines of code into a new function or new codeunit.
-(Not working yet)
+(In Prototype)

 * Clean Code - Check your current object against coding guidelines for clean code.
 This will generate a summary report.
 (Not working yet)